The rules for this league are extremely lengthy, but are needed to make the league as fair as possible. Please take the time to read through them.

 We are pretty set on who we want to have in the league each year, but it is possible that if someone drops out that someone who wasn't initially invited could get a spot in the league.
 If there is an open slot any given year, the Co-Commissioners will discuss potential replacements and pick one based on how much we feel that person would contribute to the league with great effort and adding to the amount of fun people in the league will have.

 The live draft occurs close to the start of the NFL season.
 A date, time, and host is determined by the Co-Commissioners.
 The arrival time will always be one hour before actual drafting of players is scheduled to start.
-The hour time period is used to draw the order of draft picks.
+The hour time period is used to draw for which divisions each team will be in and draw the order of draft picks.
 There must be an even number of teams in the league.
 So if an odd number of people show up to the draft, I will have a system ready to draft an extra team, a ghost team if you will, to be run by someone after the draft is over.
 At the draft, there will be a board set up to write all picks on.
 There are 3 minutes per pick, at the end of the 3 minutes, if you do not have a player ready to pick, I will use the same process that drafts a ghost team to choose your player for you.
 There are 15 rounds for players/team defenses and each team must have a full starting line-up by the end of the 15 rounds.
 The order for each round is determined by a random draw.
 Each round has a separate draw, however all drawing for rounds occur before the drafting begins.
 We draw first for the order of the 15th round.
 The first name being drawn receives the last pick of that round and so on until we get to the first pick.
 Then we draw for the 14th round, and so on until each round is drawn for.
 There is no compensation for a bad draw in a round.
 Each rounds draw is unaffected by the previous.
 Although, trading of draft picks, or trading of players already drafted for later picks is allowed.

 Online drafting may be allowed.
 However, it is up to the Co-Commissioners to determine whether an owner is allowed to draft online.
 Each situation will be considered in a case by case basis.